 Every business needs a website.
 It’s that simple.
 Gone are the days where an online presence was optional or a ‘nice to have’, as we live and operate within a society that expects to be able to pull out their laptop, tablet or smartphone and find the information they’re looking for and, if your business isn’t there a competitor will be and that’s what they’ll find.

-Your website is a key tool in establishing your business’ credibility and, if set up properly, can open up more opportunities for sales, marketing and partnerships.
+Your website is a key tool in establishing your business’ credibility and, if set up properly, can open up more opportunities for sales, marketing, and partnerships.

-As technology and best practice is fast-changing and customer mindsets and behaviours are adapting to these changes almost as quickly as they change, it is important to ensure that your website doesn’t fall behind.
-The development of a website for your business should never be seen as a one-off project, but rather an ongoing investment that grows, adapts and changes in line with technological developments and customer purchasing behaviours.
+As technology and best practice are fast-changing and customer mindsets and behaviours are adapting to these changes almost as quickly as they change, it is important to ensure that your website doesn’t fall behind.
+The development of a website for your business should never be seen as a one-off project, but rather an ongoing investment that grows adapts and changes in line with technological developments and customer purchasing behaviours.